tendermint/tendermint/docs/rfc/rfc-001-storage-engine.rst

 Tendermint's data access patterns have the following characteristics:

-- data size often exceeds memory.
+- aggregate data size often exceeds memory.

 - data is rarely mutated after it's written for most data (e.g. blocks), but small amounts of working data is persisted by nodes and is frequently